edev/sira/installation.md

     ```
     $ scp ~/.cargo/bin/sira-client ~/.ssh/sira.pub ~/.ssh/action.pub <destination>:
     ```
-1. Log into the administrative user (on the managed node) and complete the following steps:
+1. Log into the managed node admin.

+### As the managed node admin
 1. Move `sira.pub` to the Sira user's `~/.ssh/authorized_keys`.
 (You will likely need to create the directory first.)
 Remember to set ownership and permissions sensibly.
 1. As root, create `/opt/sira/bin`, e.g.:

     ```
     $ sudo mkdir -p /opt/sira/bin
     ```

     Please note that you **must** use this path.
 Sira does not support alternate installation locations for `sira-client` at this time.
 1. Set the owner (`root:root`) and permissions (`700`) on `sira-client` and move it to `/opt/sira/bin`, e.g.:

     ```
     $ sudo chown root:root sira-client
     $ sudo chmod 700 sira-client
     $ sudo mv sira-client /opt/sira/bin
     ```

     **It is vitally important that you set ownership and permissions correctly on sira-client!**
-    1. Grant the Sira user passwordless sudo access to `/opt/sira/bin/sira-client` by adding the following to the appropriate sudoers file for your system:
+1. Grant the Sira user password-less sudo access to `/opt/sira/bin/sira-client` by adding the following to the appropriate sudoers file for your system:

     ```
     <sira-user>	ALL=(root:root) NOPASSWD:/opt/sira/bin/sira-client
     ```

-        Note: if granting passwordless sudo access makes you queasy, good!
+    Note: if granting password-less sudo access makes you queasy, good!
 It should!
 This is why Sira supports cryptographically signing both the instructions that the control node program `sira` reads and the instructions that it sends to `sira-client`, rendering this sudo access mostly meaningless unless those keys are compromised (or a vulnerability in `sira-client` compromises this protection).
 1. If you generated an action key, install the action allowed signers file to `/etc/sira/allowed_signers/action`:
     1. Create the directories specified in the table.
 Please remember to set the owner, group, and permissions according to the table as well.
     1. As root, copy the action public key to `/etc/sira/allowed_signers/action`
     1. As root, modify the newly created file.
 Move the last field in the file to the beginning of the file.
 (For more information on this format, see `man ssh-keygen`.)

         For example, the sample public key:

         ```
         ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOLjDP1zGmwWiaaW1i2z/GpVCSb6xLtCvkJtW/yu8dFO sira
         ```

         Becomes:

         ```
         sira ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOLjDP1zGmwWiaaW1i2z/GpVCSb6xLtCvkJtW/yu8dFO
       ```
 1. Set and verify the owner, group, and permissions on this file according to the table.
+1. Remove the action public key and the installer from the managed node admin.

 Once you're done installing across all managed nodes, return to the Automatic Installation section and go through the Final Steps.